 The certification authority may use third parties in its provision of certificate services to provide parts of the service.
-However, the certification authority is always responsible for the entire service it produces and ensures that the procedure requirements set forth in this document are met.
+However, the certification authority is always responsible for the entire service it produces, and ensures that the procedure requirements set forth in this document are met.
 The certification authority may, for example, subcontract all sub-parts of the service, including the certificate creation service.
-However, the key used for signing the certificates will be defined as belonging to the certification authority, and the certification authority retains overall responsibility for meeting the requirements specified in this document and the responsibility for granting certificates to be granted to the public in accordance with the Act on Strong Electronic Identification and Electronic Signatures.
+However, the key used for signing the certificates will be defined as belonging to the certification authority, and the certification authority retains overall responsibility for meeting the requirements specified in this document and the responsibility for granting certificates to be granted to the public in accordance with the Regulation.